 Please backup all the data from the USB drive as the drive will be completely erased before preparing the recovery drive.

-Once you select the USB drive, click Next button.
+Once you select the USB drive, click the Next button.

-Step 5: In this screen, you will see “Everything on the drive will be deleted.
+Step 5: On this screen, you will see “Everything on the drive will be deleted.
 If you have any personal files on this drive, make sure you have backed up the files” message.

 Click Create button to begin preparing the recovery drive of Windows 10.
-The wizard might take up to an hour to prepare the recovery drive.
+The wizard might take up to an hour to make the recovery drive.
 So have patience.

 On many PCs, including my own PC, Windows 10 doesn’t show Delete the recovery partition from this PC link on the final screen.
 Even Microsoft recommends using this method to delete the recovery partition.
 If you didn’t get Delete the recovery partition from this PC link, please refer to the directions mentioned in Method 2 of this guide.